How to appeal

 Appeals to the Tribunal must be lodged within specific timeframes.
 Each of the guides contains the information on how you calculate the period in which you must appeal.

 There is a lodgement fee to pay for most types of appeals, except refugee and protection appeals.
-(See the Fees page for details).
+Please note, the appeal fee is not refundable.
+Go to the Fees page for details.

 Use of a representative